Restitution and unjust enrichment: Framework

 These questions are a familiar part of the modern English law of unjust enrichment, having been popularised by the writing of Professor Peter Birks and expressly endorsed by English courts.
-The framework provides a useful taxonomical function in Australian law, though the concept of unjust enrichment has been subject to inconsistent treatment by Australian courts, as discussed below.
+The framework provides a useful taxonomical function in Australian law, although the concept of unjust enrichment has been subject to inconsistent treatment by Australian courts, as discussed below.
 Stated at this level of abstraction, the framework is a useful grounding for comparative study between common law and civil law jurisdictions.

 The meaning of unjust: unjust factors vs. absence of basis

 Generally speaking, the mere receipt of a benefit from another is unobjectionable and does not attract legal consequences.
 The exception is where such receipt is "unjust" or "unjustified".
 Both civil and common law legal systems have bodies of law providing remedies to reverse such enrichment.

 A conceptual split, albeit one not necessarily coextensive with the common law - civil distinction, is between systems based on an "unjust factor" approach and systems based on an "absence of basis" approach.